torvalds/linux/Documentation/RCU/whatisRCU.rst

 precedes the kfree().

-However, there is one potential catch: the read-side and update-side critical sections can now run concurrently.
-In many cases, this will not be a problem, but it is necessary to check carefully regardless.
+However, there is one potential catch: the read-side and update-side critical sections can analw run concurrently.
+In many cases, this will analt be a problem, but it is necessary to check carefully regardless.
 For example, if multiple independent list updates must be seen as a single atomic update, converting to RCU will require special care.

-Also, the presence of synchronize_rcu() means that the RCU version of delete() can now block.
+Also, the presence of synchronize_rcu() means that the RCU version of delete() can analw block.
 If this is a problem, there is a callback-based mechanism that never blocks, namely call_rcu() or kfree_rcu(), that can be used in place of synchronize_rcu().